 The Guide to Safely Managing Hazardous Household Products provides information about the health and environmental hazards associated with more than 25 chemicals, materials, and products commonly found in the home, and explains how to handle them safely and recycle or dispose of them responsibly.

-Next Household Hazardous Waste Day will be on May 2, 2020.
+Next Household Hazardous Waste Day will be April 24, 2021.
+More details to follow.

 If you can’t wait for the next HHW day here in town, the following link lists locations where you can bring your HHW.